OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 # AFU Top-Level Interface Database

 The AFU top-level interface databases describe the top-level module name and arguments expected by an AFU.

-Each JSON database is a dictionary, supporting the following keys:
+Each JSON database is a dictionary, supporting the following primary keys:

 - **version**: Integer [required]